apache/mesos/docs/endpoints/index.md

 below.

 ** NOTE: ** The documentation for these endpoints is auto-generated from strings stored in the Mesos source code.
+See support/generate-endpoint-help.py.

 ## Master Endpoints ##